Canadian Baseball League

 The Canadian Baseball League was an independent minor league that operated in 2003.
 The league's only Commissioner was Major League Baseball Hall of Famer and Canadian Baseball Hall of Fame member Ferguson Jenkins.
-The league featured former major league players such as Francisco Cabrera, Floyd Youmans, Rich Butler, Steve Sinclair.
+The league featured former major league players such as Francisco Cabrera, Floyd Youmans, Rich Butler, and Steve Sinclair.

 The CBL was based in Vancouver, British Columbia.

 The championship trophy was the Jenkins Cup, named after the commissioner of the league, Ferguson Jenkins.

 History

 The CBL was the brainchild of Tony Riviera, a former major league scout, and the face of the league.
 It was backed by former Microsoft product developer Charlton Lui, and later by former Yahoo! president, and part owner of the San Francisco Giants, Jeff Mallett.
 Canadian Baseball Hall of Famer Ferguson Jenkins was brought in to act as the league's Commissioner.

+Big plans

+The league was first announced on September 27, 2001, and was initially intended to launch in 2002.
+A player draft was held in December 2001, with an initial set of eight teams in Abbotsford, Kamloops, Kelowna, Lethbridge, Red Deer, Regina, Nanaimo, and Saskatoon.
+However, due to difficulties in negotiations between the teams and the cities, and resultant reorganizations within the CBL, the goal of a 2002 season was scrapped.

+In November 2002, the CBL announced a revised plan to start the league in 2003.
+There were still eight teams, but locations of the teams changed substantially, creating a cross-country league with a Western and Eastern Conference (the original 2002 teams were all west of Manitoba).
+Only Kelowna and Saskatoon retained their teams.
+The eight teams were owned directly by the league, and operated with $60,000 salary caps.
+A 72-game season was planned.

-Riviera's vision had big goals, and he followed suit by making big promises.
-Riviera stated that the CBL would be "AAA quality", He was rumoured to have approached the Winnipeg Goldeyes about switching leagues, and even nominated Pete Rose for the Canadian Baseball Hall of Fame.
+Despite the difficulties, Riviera presented a grand vision for the CBL's inaugural season.
+He stated that the CBL would be "AAA quality", and he was rumoured to have approached the Winnipeg Goldeyes about switching leagues.
+Jenkins said that the league aimed to match AA league quality.
+Riviera also nominated Pete Rose for the Canadian Baseball Hall of Fame shortly before the CBL's inaugural season to raise interest, but Rose's nomination did not succeed.

 The big plans initially appeared to be possible.
 The league announced a national television deal with sports channel The Score, while a crowd of 5,100 took in the league's inaugural game in London, Ontario.
+Owners and executives from the defunct Prairie League, which had minor league teams in the Prairie Provinces until its demise in 1997, raised concerns about the viability of the CBL and its overly optimistic expectations.